Moorish Morocco Tour Itinerary

 Friday 24 April

-We’ll meet you at the airport and transfer you to our hotel to settle in and rest.
-In the evening, we’ll have a quiet dinner included at Le Fleur.
+We’ll meet you at the airport and transfer you to our hotel so you can settle in and rest, ready for the adventure ahead.
+In the evening, we’ll enjoy a quiet welcome dinner at Le Fleur (included).

 Day 2 – Casablanca